Myth #5

 The Reality

-• Emergency managers: Situational awareness during disasters
+• Emergency managers rely on scanner monitoring for situational awareness during disasters

 Bottom Line